 - Establish audit trail for messages, particularly delivery receipts

-- Call center operators are able to reach providers with Spok Mobile when other forms of communication are unavailable
+- Call center operators can reach providers with secure messaging when other forms of communication are unavailable

-- Spok Mobile messages are sent, received, and accepted in as little as 15-30 seconds
+- Staff send, receive, and accept messages in as little as 15-30 seconds

-Hospitals and health systems are reevaluating their business continuity plans, as natural disasters and growing cybersecurity risks threaten hospital operations.
-Woman’s Hospital confronted a disaster scenario in early August 2016, when Louisiana faced a severe weather system resulting in record-level flooding.
-The storm produced three times as much rain as Hurricane Katrina and required more than 30,000 people to be rescued from the rising floodwaters.
+Hospitals and health systems are reevaluating their business continuity plans as natural disasters and growing cybersecurity risks threaten hospital operations.
+Woman’s Hospital confronted a disaster scenario in early August 2016 when Louisiana faced a severe weather system resulting in record-level flooding.
+The storm produced three times as much rain as Hurricane Katrina and more than 30,000 people needed rescuing from the rising floodwaters.

-Located near the campus’ lake that feeds into a bayou, Woman’s Hospital in Baton Rouge was at the center of the historic flooding and devastation.
+Located near a lake that feeds into a bayou, Woman’s Hospital in Baton Rouge was at the center of the historic flooding and devastation.